Armandpl/wandb-jetracer/README.md

 Check out [NVIDIA Jetracer](https://github.com/NVIDIA-AI-IOT/jetracer).

 ## Setup and dependencies
-These scripts are run on three different types of machine: the actual [embedded jetson nano computer](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) on the car, a machine used for labelling and a colab instance used for training.
+These scripts are ran on three different types of machine: the actual [embedded jetson nano computer](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) on the car, a machine used for labelling and a colab instance used for training.
 They all relie on different dependencies:
 - Training dependencies are installed in the Colab notebook so you don't need to worry about those.
 - Labelling dependencies can be installed in a conda env using `conda create -f labelling_env.yml`